VoltanaLLM: Energy-Efficient and SLO-Aware Disaggregated LLM Serving via Adaptive Frequency Control and State-Space Routing: Evaluation

+\textbf{How important is it to have per-iteration frequency control?} In \sref{subsec:temporal-variation}, we show rapid iteration-level workload variation in LLM serving, which necessitates the design for per-iteration frequency control. \name provides this iteration-level responsiveness, unlike prior approaches~\cite{stojkovic2025dynamollm} that adjust frequency at coarser, window-based intervals (e.g., 5s).
+To verify its benefit, we adapt \governor to operate at various fixed time intervals, evaluating it using the ShareGPT dataset on LLaMA-3.1-8B under the 1P1D configuration (where \router has no effect).
 The results in \fref{fig:time-window} demonstrate that window-based frequency control degrades SLO attainment for both phases.
 Specifically, per-iteration frequency responsiveness is particularly critical for the prefill phase, where window-based control shows larger degradation.
 Due to dynamic batching, the total number of tokens processed in a prefill batch (and thus the optimal frequency) can vary significantly from one iteration to the next, as \fref{fig:prefill-tokens-fluctuation} shows.
 A window-based approach is too coarse-grained to react to such rapid changes.
-In contrast, as shown in \fref{fig:bs-time}, the load of the decode instance show smoother change in batched requests, leading to relative insensitivity to window interval settings.
+In contrast, as shown in \fref{fig:bs-time}, the load of the decode instance shows smoother change in batched requests, leading to relative insensitivity to window interval settings.